REGARDEZ MOI (Imp)

 - Regardez Moi is the most winning Grand Prix dressage stallion in Australian history with more than 40 Grand Prix wins.

-- He has won the Grand Prix Freestyle Grand Final at Equitana for the past three consecutive years.
+- He has won the Grand Prix Freestyle Grand Final at Equitana for three consecutive years which to date has never been equalled.

-- Regardez Moi won the Grand Prix Freestyle at the 2014 Sydney CDI for a record breaking 6th time.
+- Regardez Moi again won the Grand Prix Freestyle at the 2014 Sydney CDI.
+This is a record breaking 6th time freestyle win at the Sydney CDI.

 - Utopian Cardinal followed in his fathers footsteps and became the Australian Grand Prix Champion 2016-2017.

-- Progeny from Regardez Moi are not only starring in the dressage arena but unexpectedly are being very successful also in the Eventing arena up to and including 4* level (this is the Olympic level).
+- Progeny from Regardez Moi are not only starring in the dressage arena but unexpectedly are being very successful also in the 5* star Eventing arena.

-- Regardez Moi is genetically way ahead of his time being by Rubinstein, a double cross of Angelo, backed up by Consul, Donnerhall, Pik Bube and Swazi.
+- Regardez Moi is genetically way ahead of his time being by straight dressage bloodlines incorporating Rubinstein, a double cross of Angelo, backed up by Consul, Donnerhall, Pik Bube and Swazi.

 Regardez Moi would have to be considered one of the Australian greats in the dressage world.
 Regardez Moi came into Australia as a 2yo and has steadily worked his way up through the grades here in Australia.
 In 2004 Regardez Moi was the Australian National Medium Champion.
 In 2005 he was the NSW State FEI Small Tour Horse of the Year with numerous scores over 70%.
 2008-2009 Regardez Moi took all before him in the Grand Prix arena and became the Australian National Grand Prix Champion.
 2009 was a big year for Regardez Moi as he also represented Australia at the World Cup Final in Las Vegas in the USA.
 In 2009 Regardez Moi was ranked "7th" in the world as a dressage stallion according to the WBFSH-FEI World Breeding Rankings.
 This is the first time an Australian-based stallion has ever made an impact on International rankings.
 2009-2010 was a slow year for Regardez Moi as his rider, Heath Ryan, actually had a DVT on the flight back from the World Cup Finals in Las Vegas which resulted in a stroke.
 This really impacted on Heath's performances and consequently the performances of all of his competition horses.
 That was a tough year but with such good horses like Regardez Moi, Heath was determined and encouraged and relentlessly embarked upon a comeback.
 Not much fun but Heath did improve and does improve still.
 2010-2011 Regardez Moi came storming back into form and again won the Australian Grand Prix Dressage Championships.
 It was a very convincing National Championships where Regardez Moi won the Intermediare II, the Grand Prix, the Grand Prix Freestyle and the Grand Prix Special.
 We think this is the first time the same horse has managed to win all 4 classes at the National Championships.